ImanSeyed/dwmstatus-ng/README.md

 - Everything is asynchronous.
 - Battery status is `poll`ed over netlink, so you don't have to wait 30 seconds to see an update. (yes, that was how it worked before)
 - Volume level and mute state are monitored, again with no 30-second "please wait" delay.
-- Display remaining time (hh:mm) when charging or discharging
+- Display remaining time (hh:mm) when discharging
 - No *growing* memory leak in the event loop!
 There is a *constant* leak, but that's just how any program that runs forever works.

 The rest of the project is mostly the same as the original [dwmstatus](https://git.suckless.org/dwmstatus/).